-If you burn the roux, toss it and begin again.
+If you burn the roux, toss it out and begin again.

 Making a good dark roux might take 5 - 10 minutes.
 Don't rush it.

-Once you've got the roux right, the "holy trinity” sautéed and soft, the rest is pretty, binga banga boom.
+Once you've got the roux right, add the "holy trinity" sautée until soft, then the rest is pretty, binga banga boom.

 Do NOT buy those shrimp!

-The small shrimps actually worked excellent in the dish as they were already "bite size" and cooked quickly.
+The small shrimps actually worked excellently in the dish as they were already "bite-size" and cooked quickly.

 So that is how I came up with my recipe for Gumbolaya.
 A perfect blend of two great classic Creole dishes - that are just so close - and yet...